 We’ve heard a story of a flat seller who forgot they received a grant from CPF some years back, only to find that the cash proceeds from the sale of their flat got nearly wiped out because they needed to refund to their CPF account the said grant plus accrued interest.

-(In fact, recently, CPF reported that from 2018 to 2020, more people have been unable to fully refund their CPF monies used for housing.)
+(In fact, CPF reported that from 2018 to 2020, the number of people who have been unable to fully refund their CPF monies used for housing was decreasing.
+But the trend may have been reversed in 2021 when the figure dropped to 9%.)

 If it’s any consolation, if the amount you have to refund to your CPF account exceeds your cash proceeds, CPF will write off the excess amount.
 That is, you’ll not be required to refund your CPF account beyond the sale proceeds you receive.
 But take note that this is only in the case when you sell your property at market value.

-Here’s the thing: If you sell below market value and the amount owed to your CPF account (plus accrued interest) exceeds your cash proceeds, you’ll have to return 100% of the CPF monies used to your account by default, even if it means having to pay cash to top up the shortfall.
+Here’s the thing: If you sell below market value and the amount owed to your CPF account (plus accrued interest) exceeds your cash proceeds, you’ll have to return 100% of the CPF monies used to your account by default, even if it means having to pay cash and refund the option money to top up the shortfall.
 That said, sellers can appeal to the CPF Board to waive this ‘debt’, and have their cases assessed on a case-by-case basis.

 So what should you do?